Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Results

 \subsection{Qualitative Performance}

-Figures \ref{fig:all-fields} and \ref{fig:all-fields-lattice} provide a qualitative assessment of MSTM in predicting the multiple fields response to the shock over time.
+Figures \ref{fig:all-fields} and \ref{fig:all-fields-lattice} provide a qualitative assessment of MSTM in predicting the multi-field response to the shock over time.
 The figures feature a single test sequence, randomly selected, which was not seen by the model during training and validation.
 The first row represents the ground truth, which is the actual field from the simulation.
 Note that each row shows six snapshots drawn at evenly spaced intervals throughout the simulated sequence.
 The second row shows the MSTM predictions for the same time steps.
-Visually, the predictions closely follow the ground truth, capturing the overall field evolution in both porous and lattice configurations.
+Visually, the predictions closely follow the ground truth, capturing the overall field evolution in both porous and architected lattice configurations.
 The third row presents the difference between the ground truth and MSTM predictions.
 Most of the differences are small, but some challenging areas appear around shock interfaces, which are regions of rapid change.
-Overall, MSTM exhibits good qualitative performance reproducing the simulations.
+Overall, MSTM predictions remain in close agreement with the simulated field evolution throughout the rollout.